 Where appropriate, children are involved in the setting of personal targets and in the review of progress alongside teachers and support staff.
 Parents are vital partners in the child’s learning journey through school and are invited to attend review meetings of their child’s progress each term.
 Parents are always encouraged and expected to engage in supporting learning in different ways, such as targeted homework, regular reading at home etc.

 An appropriate, exciting and accessible learning environment is provided within school.
-The school building itself, planned mainly on one level, enables easy access for wheelchair users; the school has a lift for access to the ICT suite and Community room.
-There are two disabled toilets and a care suite available within school; there are two disabled parking bays in our car park.
+The school building itself, planned mainly on one level, enables easy access for wheelchair users; the school has a lift for access to the upper floor where the Computer Suite and Community Room are located.
+There are two disabled toilets and a care suite available within school; there are two disabled parking bays in our car park for Blue Badge holders.

 Leeds Local Offer